Diced Pineapples

-"Diced Pineapples" is a hip hop song by American rapper Rick Ross and features vocals from American rapper Wale and Canadian rapper Drake.
-It was released as the fourth single from Ross' fifth studio album God Forgives, I Don't on August 21, 2012.
-The song has reached various Billboard charts.
+"Diced Pineapples" is a hip hop song by American rapper Rick Ross and featuring fellow American rapper Wale and Canadian rapper Drake.
+It was released as the fourth single from the former's fifth studio album God Forgives, I Don't on August 21, 2012.

 Music video

 A music video for "Diced Pineapples" was filmed in Anguilla, and premiered on BET's 106 & Park on October 9, 2012.
 Wale and Drake both make an appearance as well as several models including Bernice Burgos.
 It was directed by Director X.